S.H.E

-S.H.E is a Taiwanese girl group whose members are Selina Jen, Hebe Tien, and Ella Chen.
-They formed in 2001 and are managed by HIM International Music but decided not to renew their contract in 2019 due to having their own management company.
+S.H.E are a Taiwanese Mandopop girl group with members Selina Jen, Hebe Tien, and Ella Chen.
+They formed in 2001 under the management of HIM International Music but decided not to renew their contract in 2019, with members forming their own individual management companies.

-Since releasing their debut album Girls' Dorm (2001), S.H.E has recorded 13 albums with sales totaling more than 10 million, and set ticketing records in each of their two concert tours.
-Widely regarded as the most successful and enduring Mandopop group, S.H.E has also acted in seven drama series, hosted two variety shows, and contributed ten songs to six drama soundtracks.
+S.H.E achieved commercial success in the 2000s and has remained active for more than a decade.
+Since releasing their debut album Girls' Dorm (2001), the group has recorded 13 albums with sales totaling more than 10 million, and set ticketing records in each of their two concert tours.
+They have also acted in seven drama series, hosted two variety shows, and contributed ten songs to six drama soundtracks.